-Butternut Squash Stuffed Shells with vegan cashew ricotta cheese, spinach, roasted butternut squash sauce is simply amazing and so easy to make!
-Plus, no one will ever know they’re dairy free!
+Butternut Squash Stuffed Shells with homemade vegan ricotta cheese, spinach, roasted butternut squash sauce is simply amazing and so easy to make!
+Plus, no one will ever know they’re dairy-free!

 Meet the new love of my life!
 These Butternut Squash Stuffed Shells are hands down the BEST!

 - A perfect blend of sweet and savory.
 Butternut squash has a slight sweetness and the creamy tofu or cashew ricotta is salty and savory.

 - Great for both sophisticated and casual dining, and pairs well with a simple salad and vinaigrette.
 Add a glass of water or wine and enjoy!

 - It can be made ahead and is freezer friendly.

 - A nice twist on these delicious Spinach & Ricotta Vegan Stuffed Shells!

 So without further ado, let’s get to the good stuff!

 There’s only a handful of ingredients needed for this recipe, here’s a quick rundown of the list with tips and substitution ideas for your best stuffed shells.

 - Butternut Squash – Use a 3 – 4 lb. butternut squash.
 For ease, you can always pick up pre-cut squash in the produce dept. You’ll want about 6 cups – 4 cups for the sauce and 2 cups to stuff.